 Lexus RX review - Reliability and safety

-The RX has plenty of safety tech, and Driver Power results suggest the RX will be very dependable
+The RX has plenty of safety tech, and Driver Power results suggest the flagship SUV will be very dependable

 In this review

-- 1Lexus RX reviewThe new Lexus RX is bigger, more powerful and more efficient than ever, with much improved technology on board, but it comes up short in terms of practicality
+- 1Lexus RX reviewThe new Lexus RX is more efficient than ever, with much improved technology on board, but it comes up short in terms of practicality

-- 5Practicality, comfort and boot spaceBoot space isn't the best, but there's plenty of room in the cabin
+- 5Practicality, comfort and boot spaceBoot capacity isn't the best, but there's plenty of room in the cabin